MarkH817/lion-byte.com/posts/entries/2018-07-10-javascript-crash-course.md

 ### package.json and package-lock.json

-Node.js projects, like any other projects, will have to manage dependencies.
+Node.js projects, like any other project, will have to manage dependencies.
 They also need to be tested, built, etc. Luckily, the package.json file holds all the information listed above!

 The important sections in that file are as follows: